-Krabat FantasyDirected by Marco Kreuzpaintner and starring Daniel Brühl (Intruders, The Fifth Estate, Rush), this German flick with the story set in the medieval time is very easy to watch.
-Story is a mixture of German folk tales, Harry Potter and black magick.
-Strange mixture isn’t it?
-But the story develops kind of slow, so do not expect some epic battles or other pumped up stuff.
-What you can expect is a dark tale of sorcerers and their pupils.
-Actually, this movie was distributed in the UK as Krabat and the Legend of the Satanic Mill.
-If this isn’t ominous enough, I don’t know what is.The story follows a boy called Krabat (well daugh), who becomes sorcerer’s apprentice and accepts black magick as a part of his life.
-After the Europe has been ravaged by the plague, he had no choice but to join this cult.
-Soon he will learn why it’s called black magick.Of course they, had to crap the story with some love and cute girl.
+Krabat FantasyBlending German folk tales, Harry Potter, and black magic, Krabat is a strange and intriguing movie.
+First of all, it’s incredibly easy to watch.
+The story is set in medieval times, following a couple of sorcerer’s apprentices.
+Secondly, directed by Marco Kreuzpaintner and starring Daniel Brühl (Intruders, The Fifth Estate, Rush), it has a distinctly European taste.
+I mean, what other could it have, but you know what I mean.
+We also learn a bit more about the history and how people lived back then.
+Although I think we’ve all seen a lot of these documentaries.What you should also know is that the story develops kind of slow here.
+And there will be no epic battles or some other “eye candies”.
+Krabat is just plain fucking odd man, I don’t know how else to put it.
+It either feels like they didn’t know what type of movie they wanted to make or they exactly knew.
+And to find out what I exactly mean by that check this quirky fantasy movie out.To entice you further, I should let you know that the UK title is Krabat and the Legend of the Satanic Mill.
+I mean, what kind of a fucking title is that?
+To make things even weirder, there’s this 1978 Czechoslovakian cutout animated dark fantasy Carodejuv ucen or Krabat – The Sorcerer’s Apprentice.
+It’s even weirder than this movie and you can find it in its entirety on YouTube.The story follows a boy called Krabat, who becomes a sorcerer’s apprentice and accepts black magick as a part of his life.
+After Europe has been ravaged by the plague, he had no choice but to join this cult.
+Soon he will learn why it’s called black magick.
+And not only that but also how to work in the mill and many other things.Of course, they had to crap the story with some love and a cute girl.
 It would be so much better if he accepted the black arts and became the new sorcerer.
 At this point I should probably mention that Krabat is based on a character in Sorbian folklore, also dubbed the “Wendish Faust”.
 I will drop a link below if you want to learn more.
-Overall excellent movie, with great photography and beautiful landscapes.
+Krabat is a well-crafted movie, with great photography and beautiful landscapes.
 Special effects are very good too, especially when you consider the budget.
-So if you are looking for something similar to Harry Potter, but you’re into satanism, this is a movie for you.
-It offers a different perspective and it reminds us of those more creepier fantasy movies from the eighties and nineties.
+Those opening scenes looked really impressive.So if you are looking for something similar to Harry Potter, but you’re into satanism, this is a movie for you.
+It offers a different perspective and it reminds us of those creepier fantasy movies from the eighties and nineties.
 Finally, I would like to praise the acting skills of everyone involved.
-I am certain that a movie with this type of atmosphere and story is hard to comprehend when you’re an actor, but everyone involved, especially Daniel Bruhl and Paula Kalenberg were phenomenal.Mythology: KrabatDirector: Marco KreuzpaintnerCast: David Kross, Daniel Brühl,Christian Redl, Robert Stadlober,Paula KalenbergMythology: KrabatFun Facts: Daniel Brühl has said this was the first time ever he agreed to be in a film without having read the screenplay or knowing who would be directing.Rating: IMDb Link: http://www.imdb.com/title/tt0772181/Leave a Reply Cancel ReplyYour email address will not be published.CommentName* Email* Website This site uses Akismet to reduce spam.
+I am certain that a movie with this type of atmosphere and story is hard to comprehend when you’re an actor, but everyone involved, especially Daniel Bruhl and Paula Kalenberg were phenomenal.Mythology: KrabatDirector: Marco KreuzpaintnerCast: David Kross, Daniel Brühl,Christian Redl, Robert Stadlober,Paula KalenbergFun Facts: Daniel Brühl agreed to be in this movie without knowing anything other than it’s going to be about the Krabat mythology.Rating: IMDb Link: http://www.imdb.com/title/tt0772181/Leave a Reply Cancel ReplyYour email address will not be published.CommentName* Email* Website This site uses Akismet to reduce spam.
 Learn how your comment data is processed.